YannMSFT/cybersecurity-training-portal/README.md

 1. Go to **Certificates & secrets**
 2. Click **"New client secret"**
-3. Add description: `Cybersecurity Training Portal Secret`
+3. Add description: `Cyber Practitioner Evaluation Secret`
 4. Set expiration: **24 months** (or as per your organization's policy)
 5. **Copy the secret value immediately** - you won't see it again!